LearnersGuild/curriculum-app/modules/Command-Line-Todo-List/README.md

 - Can write a complex Node script with modular organization of the code
 - Can use `fs.readFileSync` to read from a file in Node
 - Can use `fs.writeFileSync` to write to a file in Node
-- Can write unit tests with mocha in Node

 ## Description